khoaminhngm/FreeCodeCamp_Responsive-Web-Design/README.md

-# Responsive Web Design Projects
+# freeCodeCamp – Responsive Web Design Projects

-This repo contains my projects from the freeCodeCamp Responsive Web Design course.
-I used only HTML and CSS, focusing on layout, styling, responsiveness, and accessibility — no JavaScript at all.
+This repo includes all the projects I built while working through the freeCodeCamp Responsive Web Design course.
+Everything here is done with just HTML and CSS — no frameworks, no JavaScript.

-## 📁 Folder Overview
+## 📁 Certification Projects

-- `0.
-Certification Projects/`
+Found in `0.
+Certification Projects/`:
-  These are the five final projects submitted for the course:
-  1. Tribute Page
-  2. Survey Form
+1. Survey Form
+2. Technical Documentation
 3. Product Landing Page
-  4. Technical Documentation Page
+4. Tribute Page
-  5. **Portfolio Website** → A simple, responsive personal site made with pure HTML and CSS.
-No frameworks, no JS.
-I used this one to really practice CSS animations and responsive design.

-- `1–15.`
+5. **Personal Portfolio Webpage** – A responsive site built completely from scratch.
+I focused on layout, animations, and making it mobile-friendly using only CSS.
+This was my favorite one to work on.

+## 🔧 Other Practice Projects

-  These are practice projects from throughout the course, covering topics like:
+The folders `1.` to `15.` contain exercises from the course covering topics like:
-  - Flexbox & Grid layouts
+- Flexbox and Grid
-  - Forms
+- Pseudo-selectors
-  - Animations & transforms
+- CSS transforms and animations
-  - CSS colors, typography, pseudo-selectors, accessibility, and more
+- Forms, accessibility, and responsive layout techniques

 ## Notes

-I followed along with freeCodeCamp’s responsive web design path and submitted the required projects, including the portfolio.
-This repo is more about practicing and experimenting than anything polished.
+These projects helped me get through the full curriculum and apply what I learned step-by-step.